-By improving the existing road, the Project will substantially reduce the existing transport bottleneck to trade and will foster regional economic cooperation.
+By improving the existing road, this Project will substantially reduce the existing transport bottleneck in the Mumbai-Pune corridor, and will foster regional economic cooperation.
 The entire region will be benefitted from the Project, while the project area will gain through economic development and increased access to markets and social services.
-Improving the project road will reduce transport cost and will contribute to commercial and industrial development opportunities.
+Improving the project road will reduce transport cost, and will contribute to commercial and industrial development opportunities.